tombensve/MarkdownDoc/Docs/MarkdownDoc.md

 ### Binaries

-Version 1.2.9 is available in maven central.

-Binaries for newer versions will be made available at [Bintray](https://bintray.com/tommy/maven/MarkdownDoc/view) and Bintrays JCenter repository: http://jcenter.bintray.com which should also contain everything in maven central.
+Binaries are made available at [Bintray](https://bintray.com/tommy/maven/MarkdownDoc/view) and Bintrays JCenter repository: http://jcenter.bintray.com which should also contain everything in maven central.

 ### Thanks